BlockScope/ghc-plugs-out/README.md

 # ghc-plugs-out
 This package's GHC plugins that do not behave well.
 They have undefined implementations for plugin functions init, solve and stop.
 When GHC calls into any of these plugins it panics.
-This can be seen by compiling one of the test suites.
+This can be seen while building any one of the test suites.

 ```
 > cabal build test-undefined-init